Plan for Rehabilitation Visit

 At Franciscan Children’s, we recognize parents and guardians as important members of a child’s treatment team.
 We hope you will find the following information helpful as you prepare for your child’s admission.

 We know that making the transition to a new hospital can be overwhelming.
-Our Child Life team created our Transition Book designed to walk you and your child through what a stay in our Inpatient Rehabilitation programs will look like.
+Our Child Life team created our Kid Welcome Book, designed to walk you and your child through what a stay in our Inpatient Rehabilitation programs will look like.
 You can scroll through this unique, visual resource here, or click the button below.

 Frequently Asked Questions

-Many children who experience traumatic injury, undergo surgery, or are medically fragile, are not ready to go home.
-Your child’s physician has recommended that he or she come to a rehabilitation facility to receive intense physical, occupational, speech, or pulmonary therapy that is not available at the acute care hospital where your child was first a patient.
-At Franciscan Children’s, our mission is to help your child reach his or her fullest potential, and help you get home as safely and comfortably as possible.
+Many children who experience traumatic injury, undergo surgery or who are medically fragile are not ready to go home from their hospital setting.
+Your child’s physician has recommended that your child come to a rehabilitation facility to receive therapy that is not fully available at the acute care hospital where he or she is currently a patient.

-You are most welcome to stay with your child.
-We can accommodate one parent at bedside.
-The only exception is if your child is admitted to the Observation Room, in which case, you may stay overnight in the Family Room.
+We welcome and encourage you to stay with your child as often as you are able.
+We can accommodate one parent rooming in nightly.
+You may stay at your child’s bedside or if your child is admitted to the Observation Room you may stay in the Family Room.

 Questions about the Inpatient Rehabilitation program can be directed to the Admissions team by calling 617-254-3800 ext.
 2600Contact Now